At this time I was busy with other things, I did not build many plastic models. I made it from July to September 2010.

 In the meantime, I completed the airbrush paint roughly.
 Camouflage painting is the best part of making the German tank, isn’t it?

-I’ll paint the detailed area by small brush later, and I can amend the overflow of the airbrush at the same time.
+I’ll paint the detailed area with a small brush later, and I can amend the overflow of the airbrush at the same time.
 The Panzerkampfwagen IV has 16 trank rollers and airbrush painting was tough, but I suppose it’s easier than hand brush painting…

 Ｉ chose the marking of the eighth regiment, second armor division in Normandy in 1944.
 The second armor division reshuffled to France for the replenishment in the Battle of Kursk, and they were annihilated in the Falaise Pocket battle in Normandy.
 This division finally surrendered to the Allied Forces though they were organized again and fought well in the battle of the Bulge.

 I painted an orthodox three-color camouflage.
 It is a big vertical direction camouflage this time.
 This time, I chose Mr. Color to basic paint.
-I usually use Humbrol Color for basic paint, but while the washing, same enamel thinner make the paint coating wrinkle sometimes.
-Almost Japanese modelers use Mr. Color, I suppose.
+I usually use Humbrol Color for basic paint, but while the washing, the same enamel thinner makes the paint coating wrinkle sometimes.
+Almost all Japanese modelers use Mr. Color, I suppose.

 The decal of the kit attachment is high-quality made of the Cartograf.
 I made the decals stick by a decal fit after gloss coated.
 And after that, I use the mat coating.
 I can avoid the decal shining this time for using that process.
 However, I pasted the right side decals mistaken, it’s too close between nationality mark and turret number.